tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ansible-playbook -i hosts.yml playbook.yml
 ```

-Connect to machines and check if all instances was started:
+Connect to the machines and check that all the instances were started:

 ```bash
 $ vagrant ssh vm1